kayodelycaon/kayodelycaon.github.io/_posts/2020-10-03-living-with-psychosis.md

 Today, at 34, I’m at the start of a new journey.
 My old self has died and in it’s ashes, I’ve become Kayodé Lycaon.
 Hopefully a much better person that I used to be.

-*As a side note… I probably should have chosen a phoenix as my “fursona” but I’d rather not go through with that again.
+<p class="author">As a side note… I probably should have chosen a phoenix as my “fursona” but I’d rather not go through with that again.
 Instead, I choose a painted wolf (aka African wild dog) to be my guide into my new, better life.
 They are the most selfless of canids, taking care for everyone, and at the same time, the best hunters of all mammal species.
 A fitting mix for who I’ve become.
-My kindness is defended with sharp eyes and savage teeth.*
+My kindness is defended with sharp eyes and savage teeth.</p>